Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Smithing.md

 Level Required : 85

-Perks Required : Glass Smithing, Ebony Smithing
+Perks Required : Glass Smithing OR Ebony Smithing

+Unlocks Stahlrim Equipment & Tempering

+Note: Stahlrim crafting requires that you have completed "a New source of Stahlrim"
 ---

 **Draconic Blacksmithing**